modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ```

+## When-Equations

+The `when`-equations in Flat Modelica are more restricted compared to full Modelica.
+In summary:
+- No special treatment of `initial()` as a `when`-clause trigger expression.
+- It is not allowed to have `when`-equations inside `if`-equations and `for`-equations.

+Here, the _special treatment_ of `when initial() then` refers to the special meaning of such a `when`-equation in the initialization problem, including the special meaning of `reinit` when activated by `initial()`.
+Hence, the first `when`-clause triggered by `initial()` in full Modelica needs to be turned into `initial equation` form in Flat Modelica, with `reinit`-equations replaced by equality-equations.
+This also means that in Flat Modelica, the triggering condition `initial()` will have the same effect as the triggering condition `true and initial()`, namely that they will never trigger the `when`-clause because the expression never undergoes a positive edge.

+Regarding `when`-equations inside `if`-equations and `for`-equations, full Modelica only allows this where the `if`-equation conditions and `for`-equation ranges are parameter expressions.
+Hence, it is only with a small loss of generality that it is being assumed that these conditions and ranges should be possible to evaluate during translation, allowing an `if`-equation to be reduced to one of its branches, or a `for`-equation to be unrolled.

 ## Pure Modelica functions

 In addition to full Modelica's classification into _pure_ and _impure_, Flat Modelica adds the concept of a `pure constant` function, informally characterized by the following properties: